Minimally invasive stabilization — postoperative care

 - Keep your dressing clean and dry

-- Schedule an appointment at your local Laser Spine Institute clinic or with your primary care provider to check the site of the incision
+- Schedule an appointment at your Laser Spine Institute clinic or with your primary care provider to check the site of the incision

 - Wear your neck or back brace during periods of activity